15 Professional Email Subject Line Ideas

 6. Avoid Clickbait

-This means it is perfectly fine to inform your subscribers when you have, perhaps, a special offer running where they can avail of a 50% discount, but it’s less advisable to send email subject lines including words like URGENT, too many exclamation marks (!!!), or those instantly recognizable clickbait-type phrases such as “you’ll never believe what happened next!”.
+This means it is outstanding to inform your subscribers when you have, perhaps, a special offer running where they can avail of a 50% discount.
+Still, it’s less advisable to send an email subject lines including words like URGENT, too many exclamation marks (!!!), or those instantly recognizable clickbait-type phrases such as “you’ll never believe what happened next!”.

-Using email marketing automation software, and the various testing options that are available to you can help you avoid this risk, as you’ll soon learn from analytics just what your email subscribers do, and do not respond well to.
-Hint: the image above is a prime example of what not to do.
+Using email marketing automation software, and the various testing options available to you can help you avoid this risk, as you’ll soon learn from analytics just what your email subscribers do and do not respond well to—hint: the image above is a prime example of what not to do.

 Sign-up now

-In summary, writing a professional email subject line is perhaps a lot more nuanced than you may have thought.
+Writing great email subject lines is perhaps much more nuanced than you may have thought.
 You need to personalize it and add an element of familiarity while piquing your email recipients’ curiosity without inadvertently ending clickbait.
 And the occasional emoji is completely fine.

-When you’re trying to find the delicate balance between hitting all of these sweet spots and getting it completely wrong, testing your ideas using email marketing automation software can provide you with the analytics and feedback you need to do it even better next time.
-Finding out what words to use in email subject lines, and which to avoid, can be a case of trial and error but, luckily for you, there’s some outstanding email marketing software to take the brunt of the effort from your shoulders.
+When trying to find the delicate balance between hitting all of these sweet spots and getting it completely wrong, testing your ideas using email marketing automation software can provide you with the analytics and feedback you need to do it even better next time.
+Finding out what words to use in email subject lines and which to avoid can be a case of trial and error, but luckily for you, there’s some excellent email marketing software to take the brunt of the effort from your shoulders.

 Read more: